LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 * LocalGov Digital developed the local government version of the Digital Service Standard to unify the sector's approach to developing services
 * Government as a Platform is providing common tools that the public sector can use to build great digital services
 * LocalGov Digital is using Pipeline to promote projects and collaboration on them

+We wanted to use this project as a way to influence how the sector moves forward on chatbots and AI by providing a set of research and tools to help inform everyone that is 'starting from scratch'

+## Commitment to sharing